shb/perch-fieldtype-icon/README.md

    https://raw.githubusercontent.com/FortAwesome/Font-Awesome/master/src/icons.yml

-If this changes you can edit it in the file or redefine it ase the value of the PHP constant `FA_ICONS_SRC`.
+If this changes you can edit it in the file or redefine it as the value of the PHP constant `FA_ICONS_SRC`.